 Why You Should Wash Your Beard

 Your beard can cover a significant portion of your face.
-Because the hair may make it difficult for cleansers to reach your skin, your beard may contain dirt, dandruff, and bits of last lunch’s sandwich (sorry, not sorry).
+Because the hair may make it difficult for cleansers to reach your skin, your beard may contain dirt, dandruff, and bits of your sandwich you had for lunch (sorry, not sorry).
 That kind of buildup needs to be removed on occasion.

 Even having minor stubble can make regular face wash less likely to reach all the way to the surface.